 Prohibited and restricted activities in parks

-Some common prohibited activities in parks and reserves include:
+Some common prohibited activities in parks include:

 - motorbike or trail bike riding